The 20 Best Tetralogy of Fallot Doctors Near Me in Maryland, US

 English

 Benjamin Barnes is a pediatric cardiologist specializing in fetal cardiology and fetal echocardiography in Baltimore, Maryland.
 Dr. Barnes was born at The Johns Hopkins Hospital, which is where he also completed his residency in pediatrics and fellowships in pediatric cardiology and pediatric advanced cardiac imaging prior to joining the pediatric cardiology team in 2019.
 He earned his medical degree from Chicago Medical School.
 Dr. Barnes is rated as an Advanced provider by MediFind in the treatment of Tetralogy of Fallot.
-His top areas of expertise are Mitral Atresia, Tetralogy of Fallot, Ventricular Septal Defects, and Double Inlet Left Ventricle.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Mitral Atresia, Tetralogy of Fallot, Ventricular Septal Defects, and Double Inlet Left Ventricle.
+Dr. Barnes is board certified in American Board Of Pediatrics.

 Advanced in Tetralogy of Fallot